-(l) Impairment of Long-Lived Assets
+(m) Impairment of Long-Lived Assets

 We periodically evaluate the recoverability of the carrying amount of long-lived assets, which include property and equipment, as well as whenever events or changes in circumstances indicate that the carrying amount of an asset group may not be fully recoverable.
 An impairment is assessed when the undiscounted future cash flows from the use and eventual disposition of an asset group are less than its carrying value.
 If an impairment is indicated, we measure the amount of the impairment loss as the amount by which the carrying amount exceeds the fair value of the asset group.
 Our fair value methodology is based on quoted market prices, if available.
 If quoted market prices are not available, an estimate of fair value is made based on prices of similar assets or other valuation techniques including present value techniques.
-During the years ended December 31, 2022, 2021, and 2020, we did not record any impairment charges related to long-lived assets.
+During the years ended December 31, 2023, 2022, and 2021, we did not record any impairment charges related to long-lived assets.

-(m) Cost of Goods Sold
+(n) Cost of Sales

-Cost of goods sold consists primarily of costs from our manufacturing operations, costs of products purchased from third-party suppliers, reserves for excess and obsolete inventory, depreciation of surgical instruments and cases, royalties, shipping, inspection and related costs incurred in making our products available for sale or use.
+Cost of sales consists primarily of costs from our manufacturing operations, costs of products purchased from third-party suppliers, reserves for excess and obsolete inventory, depreciation of surgical instruments and cases, royalties, shipping, inspection and related costs incurred in making our products available for sale or use.

-(n) Research and Development
+(o) Research and Development